 Render of the Pathfinder rockets couplets

-Being run as a Masters level team project, Aptos aims to use a set of actively controlled canards to control the attitude of a rocket during ascent.
+Being run as a Masters level team project, Aptos uses a set of actively controlled canards to manipulate the orientation of the rocket.

-This technology will allow our future rockets to maintain a perfectly vertical trajectory during flight, and flying vertically means flying higher.
+This technology will allow our future rockets to maintain a more vertical trajectory during flight, and flying vertically means flying higher.
+Additionally, we should have less dispersion.

 Technical drawings of the Pathfinder rocket

-This vehicle will act as a test-bed for future active control flights, allowing us to rapidly prototype and test new designs.
+This vehicle acts as a test-bed for future active control flights, allowing us to rapidly prototype and test new designs.

 Project Timeline